photo © Domenico Capodanno

-In a document dated 1595 Agnone is said to have been a “casale” of Atina.
+In 1595 the Val di Comino was bought by Count Matteo Taverna on behalf of Cardinal Tolomeo Gallio.
+Thus Atina became part of the dukedom of Sora and Alvito.
+In a document of this time Agnone is said to have been a casale of Atina.
 It described this area as being fertile, with abundant spring waters that flowed through many streams which irrigated the land.
 It grew grains, legumes, millet and produced fruits such as apples, pears, plums, persimmon, figs in large numbers.
 The rivers and streams in the area were harnessed to power several flour mills.

 In the seventeenth century the area was struck by catastophies of famine and floods which decimated the local population.
 From a document of 1741, named the Onciario Cadastre, it is known that the inhabitants of Agnone numbered 1635.

 Following the invasion of the Val di Comino by Napoleon’s troops, Benedetto Panetta of Agnone led a rebellion of the townspeople who took up arms against the French.